icbi-lab/Immunophenogram/README.md

 # Immunophenogram

 Ready to use script to calculate the immunophenoscore and the corresponding immunophenogram.

-## File format

-See EXPR.txt.
+Download the folder and replace the EXPR.txt with your own tab-separated expression file.